The Outsider (2018 film): Development

 On November 16, 2016, Netflix entered negotiations with Bloom and AFM to acquire exclusive global rights to the film.

 Casting

 Michael Fassbender was considered to star in the film when Daniel Espinosa was in talks to direct.
 Then, Japanese filmmaker Takashi Miike was slated to direct the film with Tom Hardy in the titular role.
 However, the search for a new lead after Hardy's departure from the project conflicted with Miike's own commitments, which caused his dropout as well.
 Jared Leto was confirmed to join the cast on April 5, 2016.
-Leto grew out his hair and beard for most of 2016 to prepare for the role of Nick Lowell and assume the appearance of an American prisoner of war.
 Tadanobu Asano was added to the cast on May 12.
 Rory Cochrane was confirmed to join the cast on November 16.
 Emile Hirsch was added to the cast on December 6.

 Filming

 Principal photography began in Tokyo, Japan in late September 2016.
 Principal photography wrapped in Osaka, Japan in December 2016.

 Release

 The film was released on Netflix on March 9, 2018.